traeok/keytar-rs/vscode/README.md

 1. Clone the `keytar-rs` repo
 2. Run `yarn` to install top-level dependencies and build the Keytar native binary
 3. Change directory to `vscode`
-4. Run `npm install` to install dependencies for the VSCode extension
+4. Run `yarn install` to install dependencies for the VSCode extension
+5. Run the extension by either:
-5. In VS Code, run the extension with the debugger
+  - In VS Code, run the extension with the debugger
+  - Run `yarn run vscode:build` and install the extension
 6. Test the commands defined by the extension:
   * Keytar: Get Password
   * Keytar: Set Password